Misiurewicz points and subhyperbolicity in unicritical algebraic correspondences: Definitions and main results

 Constructing global branches of the correspondence on the complex plane is, in general, obstructed by the presence of the algebraic singularity at zero.
-Remarkably, after lifting $\mathbf{f}_c$ to the unit disk, such branches can indeed be defined, as the following theorem shows.
+Remarkably, after lifting $\mathbf{f}_c^{-1}$ to the unit disk, such branches can indeed be defined, as the following theorem shows.

-\begin{thmm} [\bf Contracting lifts] Suppose that $a$ is a Misiurewicz point of the family $\mathbf{f}_c$ given by \eqref{lkjdllkjhalsoed}.
-Let $\mathbf{g}$ be the holomorphic multifunction of Theorem \ref{gdsadgwed}, which is defined on the open unit disk.
-Every branch $f$ of $\mathbf{g}$ has a unique extension to a global branch $F: \mathbb{D} \to \mathbb{D}.$ Moreover, $F$ strictly contracts the Poincar\'e metric.
-Since $\varphi\circ F$ is a branch of $\mathbf{f}_a^{-1} \circ \varphi,$ the following diagram is commutative:
+\begin{thmm}[\bf Contracting lifts] Suppose that $a$ is a Misiurewicz point of the family $\mathbf{f}_c$ given by~\eqref{lkjdllkjhalsoed}.
+Let $\mathbf{g}$ be the holomorphic multifunction of Theorem~\ref{gdsadgwed}, defined on the open unit disk.
+Every branch $f$ of $\mathbf{g}$ has a unique extension to a global branch $F \colon \mathbb{D} \to \mathbb{D}$.
+Moreover, $F$ is strictly contracting with respect to the Poincar\'e metric.
+Since $\varphi \circ F$ is a branch of $\mathbf{f}_a^{-1} \circ \varphi$, the following diagram commutes:

 \end{thmm}